Adroiti/docs-for-code-review-tools/TSLint/typedef-whitespace.md

 ## Description

 Requires or disallows whitespace for type definitions.
+Determines if a space is required or not before the colon in a type specifier.

 ## Further Reading